-W/- 11(1 Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Physically divide an established community? $\boxtimes$ The Project Site is located in the Willowbrook Community Project Site is bordered by single- and multi-family residentian E. 126th Street, and S. Willowbrook Avenue to the east.
-The affordable multi-family housing in a residential community we The Proposed Project's three-story building would be similar Gardens Apartments to the south.
+Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact • / a) Physically divide an established community?
+The Project Site is located in the Willowbrook Communi Project Site is bordered by single- and multi-family resident E. 126 th Street, and S. Willowbrook Avenue to the east.
+The affordable multi-family housing in a residential community variety of the Proposed Project's three-story building would be simil Gardens Apartments to the south.
 Thus, the Proposed Procommunity.
-Therefore, no impact would occur. al buildings to Proposed Fith single- ar to the west, so Project include and multi-family to the two- ar uth and north s the developy residential band three-story h, across oment of ouildings. y Mosaic b) Cause a significant environmental impact due to a conflict with any County land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+Therefore, no impact would occur. ial buildings to Proposed For Formula Proposed For Formula Proposed For I will be to the I to the west, so Project include and multi-family to the two- ar uth and north s the developy residential band three-story h, across oment of ouildings. y Mosaic b) Cause a significant environmental impact due to a conflict with any County land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?